NicoloBonvecchi/TEnCu_Fork_Group_ANAT/README.md

 7. Enjoy you app

 # Bugs and Feedback
-For bugs, please use the [GitHub Issues](https://github.com/UnicamPlayGround/TEnCu/issues).
+For bugs or to suggest new features, please use the [GitHub Issues](https://github.com/UnicamPlayGround/TEnCu/issues).
 <br/>
 For questions and discussions, please use the [Github Discussions](https://github.com/UnicamPlayGround/TEnCu/discussions).